mattdelaune/RFM_Analysis/README.md

 F value = DISTINCTCOUNT('scanner_data'[Transaction_ID])
 ```

-- Create a new measure for M-value:
+3. Introduce a new measure for the M-value.

 ```
 -- To create a new measure called 'M value'